dmbarbour/awelon/doc/Compression.md

 This is a design document regarding compression, primarily for Awelon Bytecode (ABC) resources, and potentially for ABC network streams.
 ABC resources are compressed then encrypted.
 The intention is to save a significant factor for bandwidth and storage by compressing bytecode for storage and transport.
+Obviously, we cannot compress after encryption, so it's important to standardize the compression.

-ABC has a highly repetitive nature and should typically compress very well.
+ABC has a highly repetitive nature and should typically compress very well, even with a relatively simple algorithm.

-However, ABC may also contain embedded binaries, i.e. via a specialized first-pass compression targeting base16.
-In many cases such as ciphertext or compressed images or audio, embedded binaries will often not be further compressible.
-And in these cases we don't want to expand them very much, e.g. total expansion of 2.5% is about the highest I'd find acceptable.

-An advantage of ABC is that I don't actually need to encode lengths or terminators.
-I could simply zero-fill the end of input, then trim off any remaining zeroes in the input (valid ABC doesn't use any control characters).
+However, there are a couple important considerations: (a) for embedded compressed binaries (JPEG,MP3,etc.) and cipher texts, I want to keep worst-case expansion to a minimum; (b) for convergent encryption and deterministic resource identifiers, I want 'optimal' compression of the input text (relative to format).

+Meeting both of these constraints seems difficult.
+Algorithms that support ad-hoc 'runs' of literals allow a low max expansion, but make it very difficult to ensure an optimal parse.
+Algorithms like LZSS or LZ77 that output one byte at a time tend to have too much worst-case overhead.

+Specific goals: Under 2.5% expansion for large, non-compressible binaries.
+Better than 66% compression for common ABC streams and resources.
+Effective compression even in the 2k resource size range.

+Note: Compression of the ABC stream itself is mostly for small-scale compression.
+At the larger scales, ABC resources and ABCD can provide much more effective savings of storage and bandwidth.

 ## Initial Compression Pass for Embedded Binaries

-An simple but powerful idea for working with embedded binaries:
+An simple but effective idea for working with embedded binaries:

 * encode binaries in a base16 alphabet (this is what ABC sees)
 * have a specialized compression pass that handles base16